WHO WE ARE

 Vice President of Planning, Development and Communications

-The Vice President of Planning, Development & Communications supervises and manages all operations of this division, including but not limited to: research and program development; grant writing and applications; data coordination; marketing; outreach to collaborative agencies, funders, and the larger community; and providing leadership to all planning activities.
+The Vice President of Planning, Development & Communications supervises and manages all operations of this division, including but not limited to: research and program development; grant writing and applications; data coordination; communication; outreach to collaborative agencies, funders, and the larger community; and providing leadership to all planning activities.